abinit/abinit/doc/tutorial/spin.md

 like the one for fcc Fe, anticipating only that the two spin directions are going to be different.
 We will not even assume that the initial spins are of the same magnitude.

-You can copy the file ~abinit/tests/tutorial/Input/tspin_3.in in Work_spin.
+You can copy the file ~abinit/tests/tutorial/Input/tspin_3.in to Work_spin.

 {% dialog tests/tutorial/Input/tspin_3.in %}

 This is your input file.
 You can modify the file tspin_x.files and immediately start running the calculation.
-Then, you should edit it.
+Then, you should edit it to understand its contents.

 Note the values of [[spinat]].
 In this job, we wish again to characterize the magnetic structure.
 We are not going to use zeta as in the preceding calculation, but we will here use another feature of abinit: atom and angular momentum projected densities of state.
-These are densities of state weighted by the projection of the wave functions on angular momentum channels (that is spherical harmonics) centered on each atom of the system.
+These are densities of states weighted by the projection of the wave functions on angular momentum channels (that is spherical harmonics) centered on each atom of the system.
-Note that theses DOS are computed with the tetrahedron method, which is rather time consuming and produces less smooth DOS than the smearing method.
-The time is strongly dependent on the number of kpoints and we use here only a reduced set.
+Note that these DOS are computed with the tetrahedron method, which is rather time consuming and produces more accurate but less smooth DOS than the smearing method.
+The time is strongly dependent on the number of k-points, and we use here only a reduced set.
 (This will take about 1.5 minutes on a modern computer)

 To specify this calculation we need new variables, in addition to [[prtdos]] set now to 3: